 X.6.2 Tumor Board Review Workflow Definition

-The Tumor Board Workflow Definition Profile may be considered when the Tumor Board workflow includes a Remote Read Request for Imaging Procedures.
+The Tumor Review Board pathway may include a specialty read by a consulting physician of a second read of the tumor images.
+When a specialty or second read is necessary, the Tumor Board Workflow Definition Profile may be grouped with the XRi-WD profile acots in Table X.6-2.

 Table X.6-2: XRi-WD Workflow Definition Actors, when grouping with XTB-WD Actors